zextras/tech-doc/source/carbonio/installation.rst

 * The other nodes can be installed in any order, you can skip instructions for any node or role that you do not plan to install

+* While the overall procedure is the same for both Ubuntu and RHEL 8, the actual commands and file paths may differ on the two operating system, so pay attention that you execute the correct command on the correct file

 .. _srv1-install:

 SRV1: Postgres